Q: Are you taking new Ph.D. students?

 A: Yes!
 Also, with your permission, I can mention it in class as an example of an application!

-Q: Can I meet with you?
+Q: I am a Stanford student.
+Can I meet with you?

 A: Sure!
 Take a look at the calendar link and email me with a proposed time.
 There are little arrow buttons that allow you to change between weeks.
 I’m generally in the office on weekdays between 8:30am and 4:30pm.